kb

 Foundational UX structure: navigation, filters and page frameworks

-The layout emphasizes clarity and exploration: a persistent top navigation anchored by user-facing categories, a flexible grid that adapts from featured hero stories to standard cards, clear metadata patterns (tags, date, author) that help users orient quickly, a redesigned article template with improved typography, generous spacing, and strong CTAs, and related stories and share actions placed where engagement is most natural.
-Every component snaps into the grid cleanly, making the interface feel consistent and intuitive.
+The layout emphasizes clarity and exploration: a persistent top navigation anchored by user-facing categories, a flexible grid that adapts from featured hero stories to standard cards, clear metadata patterns that help users orient quickly, a redesigned article template with improved typography and strong CTAs, and related stories and share actions placed where engagement is most natural.

-The mobile design prioritizes speed, readability, and thumb-friendly interaction.
-Instead of infinite scrolling, I introduced structured sections and collapsible menus: a simplified mobile nav with clear category access, scannable card layouts that maintain hierarchy at small sizes, improved article readability through larger line heights and tighter spacing rules, sticky share and subscribe actions placed where mobile users naturally pause, and tap-friendly filter and tag interactions on browse pages.
+The mobile design prioritizes speed, readability, and thumb-friendly interaction: a simplified mobile nav with clear category access, scannable card layouts that maintain hierarchy at small sizes, improved article readability, sticky share and subscribe actions placed where mobile users naturally pause, and tap-friendly filter and tag interactions on browse pages.

 Explore the final designs directly in Figma